 The 2019 documentary The Sound of My Voice chronicles Ronstadt's life and career, including her influence on the L.A. country-rock music scene.

-This article was written by Courtney Campbell with contributions from Bobbie Jean Sawyer.
+This article was written by Courtney Fox with contributions from Bobbie Jean Sawyer.
 It was originally published in July of 2020.